 Paying close attention to everyone’s sleeping arrangements can help the first evening be as pleasant as possible.
 For example, if you are relocating with small children, make sure the portable sleeper set is easily accessible.
 And if you have pets, don’t forget to set aside their beds or crates.
 Pets need a good night’s rest, too!

-- Air mattress, folding bed or portable bed (if your primary bed is not going to be assembled)
+- Air mattress, folding bed or portable bed (if your primary bed is not going to be assembled or arrives after you move in).

 Packing Meals & Snacks